How to Store Patio Furniture For Winter

 Inspect all of the surfaces for oxidation or rust.
 If you find rust, treat the area with a rust-neutralizing primer.
 Use steel wool if needed and apply spray paint with a color that closely matches the finish.
 A silicone sealant will provide even more protection.

-To clean wood furniture, use a mixture of 1 cup ammonia, 1/2 cup vinegar, 1/4 cup baking soda, and 1 gallon of water and gently scrub.
-Let the furniture air-dry before storing it and apply a protective sealant to protect the wood from moisture damage year-round.
+To clean wood furniture or a wood deck, use a mixture of 1 cup ammonia, 1/2 cup vinegar, 1/4 cup baking soda, and 1 gallon of water and gently scrub.
+Let the wood air-dry before storing it and apply a protective sealant to protect it from moisture damage year-round.
 During the cooler months, moisture from the air can freeze inside the wood and cause it to crack.

 Prepare Plastic Furniture